-While most Asian indices closed in the green today, Europe too is trading mostly positive currently.
-The rupee was poised at Rs 55.4 to the dollar at the time of writing.
+While Asian indices closed mixed today, Europe is witnessing a negative trend currently.
+The rupee was trading at Rs 54.9 to the dollar at the time of writing.

 Today's fall took the market's decline during the week to 2%.
 It hasn't been a particularly good 2013 so far.
 Not just for India but for other emerging markets too.
 The developed markets like US and Japan on the other hand seem to be performing far better.
 And thus India's decline could also be due to money shifting from here to these two nations.
 But one would be mistaken to believe that this trend has strong legs to it.
 For the rally in US seems to be devoid of any fundamentals and is more cheap money induced.
 Thus, over the long term there's no reason why Indian indices shouldn't create new records as its economic growth is still higher than developed counterparts.
 Therefore, every correction should not be seen as negative but rather an opportunity to profit from India's long term story.

 ITC, the cigarettes to hotels conglomerate closed lower by around 3% on the bourses today, a significant fall considering the company's market valuation.
 The decline appeared to be a reaction by the market on the company's proposed cigarette price hikes by as much as 14%-18%.
 The hikes were taken to counter the 18% increase in excise duty on 65 mm cigarettes as part of the FY14 Union Budget.
 Investors are of the opinion that steep price hikes over the past couple of years would have an impact on volumes and could even result into a de-growth.